- Founded: 1969 - the first American University to be established in Rome.

 Study Abroad: China, Denmark, Ecuador, England, Greece, Spain, USA and more.

-Originally a Barnabite monastery, later a radio station, recording studio, and guest house; AUR's main campus is built around 4 core buildings - Building A (Administration) Building B (teaching), the AUR Library, and the Auriana Auditorium.
-Over recent years, AUR has expanded into a number of other neighborhood buildings including the Carini Building and the AUR Art Studios on Via Mesina (all within a couple of minutes walk).
-The area around AUR's main campus is a center for culture and international affairs housing The American Academy, the US Ambassador to the Holy See's residence, the Irish Embassy, the Spanish Ambassador's residence, Villa Aurelia, and the Museo della Repubblica Romana e della Memoria Garibaldina (to name just a few).
+Originally a Barnabite monastery, later a radio station, recording studio, and guest house; AUR's main campus is built around 4 core buildings: Building A (Administration), Building B (teaching), the AUR Library, and the Auriana Auditorium.
+Over recent years, AUR has expanded into a number of other neighborhood buildings including the Carini Building and the AUR Art Studios on Via Masina (all within a couple of minutes' walk from the main campus).
+AUR is located in a hub for culture and international affairs, counting among its neighbors the American Academy in Rome, the residence of the US Ambassador to the Holy See, the Irish Embassy, the residence of the Spanish Ambassador, Villa Aurelia, and the Museum of the Roman Republic and Garibaldi Remembrance (to name just a few).